iwkse/alfresco-debian-install/README.md

 --------
 Tomcat is the java application server used to actually run Alfresco.
 The script downloads the latest version of Tomcat 8, and then updates its configuration files to better support running Alfresco.

-Ubuntu systemd is used to stop and start tomcat.
+Debian systemd is used to stop and start tomcat.
 You **must** have a look and verify settings;
 `/opt/alfresco/alfresco-service.sh`

 Edit locale setting (LC_ALL) and the memory settings in this file to match your server.